pypieuvre/My-SLR-Photobooth/README.md

 - A **remote control** to trigger photoshoot

 ### Features :

-- Preview with Laptop or external webcam
+- Preview the photobooth scene with the laptop or an external webcam

 - Shooting triggered from keyboard or remote control